FiMDP/FiMDP/docs/source/index.rst

 **Binder**: Directly access the Jupyter notebooks with examples in web browser without any explicit installation.
 This is the quickest and easiest option to get started.

-**Docker**: Provide link to the docker image and instructions on accessing the essential files.
+**Docker**: Run the docker image with the package published at Docker Hub and and access the Jupyter notebooks with examples on your local machine.

-**Conda Installation**: Use conda to creat   e a new conda virtual environment using the requirements.txt file and access examples via Jupyter notebook server on your local machine.
+**Conda Installation**: Use conda to create a new conda virtual environment using the requirements.txt file and access examples via Jupyter notebook server on your local machine.

 **Pip Installation**: Clone the repository and install the dependencies with pip3.
 Access notebooks via Jupyter notebook running